antmicro/guineveer/docs/source/system_architecture.md

 ![Guineveer diagram](img/guineveer-singlecore.png)

-The Guineveer reference System-on-Chip (SoC) design employs the VeeR EL2 core which is a 32-bit CPU supporting RISC-V’s extensions for integer (I), compressed instruction (C), multiplication and division (M), and instruction-fetch fence, CSR, and subset of bit manipulation instructions (Z).
+The Guineveer reference System-on-Chip (SoC) design employs the VeeR EL2 core - a 32-bit CPU that supports RISC-V's extensions for: integer (I), compressed instruction (C), multiplication and division (M), instruction-fetch fence, CSR, and subset of bit manipulation instructions (Z).

 The reference design features an AXI system bus which is used to communicate with several peripherals, including an SRAM memory module (accessed via an `AXI_to_mem` interface), an `I3C core`, and an `AXI-to-AHB bridge` (providing access to an `OpenTitan UART` peripheral).
 There are two VeeR cores, each having its own memory and connection to the AXI interconnect.